MoritzHayden/bosco/README.md

 ## Deployment

 The bot is automatically deployed to a [DigitalOcean droplet](https://www.digitalocean.com/products/droplets) whenever a push is made to the [main branch](https://github.com/MoritzHayden/bosco/tree/main).
-This process is automated in the [Deploy to DigitalOcean Droplet](./.github/workflows/deploy.yml) GitHub Actions workflow.
+This process is automated in the [Deployment](./.github/workflows/deploy.yml) GitHub Actions workflow.

 ## Contributing